 2. More secure

-Many apartment buildings will have locked security doors at their entrances as well as secure parking garages that can only be accessed if you have a swipe card or remote.
+Many apartment buildings will have locked security doors at their entrances as well as secure parking garages that can only be accessed by those living in the building.
+Many multi-storey buildings also have secure lifts where you need a swipe card and can only access the floor you live on.

 3. Low maintenance